badhon252/todo-app/README.md

 #This is a todo app.
-I made it for my CRUD application practice
+I made it for my CRUD application practice.
-#Made with ReactJs (Local storage supported)
+#Made with ReactJs (Local storage supported).
 *LIVE LINK : https://kind-murdock-61d8e5.netlify.app/ *